AhmadAlmasriDev/masmoto/README.md

 - All Pages on the website have:

   - A responsive navigation bar at the top which allows the user to navigate through the website.
-To the left of the website header is a logo.
-To the right is the navigation bar with the links to the website pages (Specs,Quiz,Paint shop, and links).
+To the left of the website header is a logo.to the right is the navigation bar with the links to the website pages (Specs,Quiz,Paint shop, and links).
 To allow a good user experience of the site.
 When viewing with mobile devices the navigation links change to a vertical list to the right side of the logo.
 This was implemented to give the website a clean look.
 And there is also other UI interaction elements like buttons and links.

     <details close>
     <summary>Navigation Bar</summary>